 Our framework makes up the outer edges of each sliding door and has a visible width of 32mm and a depth of 30mm.
 The overall thickness of our doors including the wheels is 35mm.
 The design splits / bars on our doors (if applicable) are 23mm thick.
 Our bottom track is fitted to the floor, carries the weight of the sliding doors and has a depth of 62mm and a height of 7mm.
 Our top track is fitted to the ceiling, acts as a guide for the sliding doors and has a height of 40mm and a depth of 83mm.
-Both the top and bottom tracks together need a total minimum depth of 85mm due to them being offset from one another and this is why our casing is 87mm.
+Both the top and bottom tracks together need a total minimum depth of 83mm and this is why our casing is 87mm.
 Please see our technical blog for more information.

 What are the casing and internals made from?

 All of our casing and internals are made from a high quality 18mm edged MFC with casing boards, shelves and end panels delivered at 2800mm long and all come in a range of colours with all necessary brackets and fixings when internals or end panels are ordered.
-Our shelf stacks have a finished width of 400mm and a height (which can be reduced) of 2070mm.
+Our shelf stacks have a finished width of 396mm and a height (which can be reduced) of 2070mm.
 Our 25mm diameter round chrome hanging rails are supplied at 3000mm long and also come with all necessary brackets and fixings.

 What is a soft close pack?

 Soft close devices stop the sliding door before it meets the wall, liner or end panel and then pulls the sliding door closed slowly.
 A soft close pack is made up of soft close devices for sliding doors which always rest against a wall, liner or end panel and sliding door positioners for all sliding doors with the exception of the far left and far right doors.
 Soft close is not mandatory, however a soft close pack can be a really nice way to finish off your sliding wardrobe.

 Can I order more than 1 sliding wardrobe at a time?